usedUsername1/pioneer/README.md

 A vendor-agnostic CLI tool for migrating firewall configuration.

 # Too long, didn't read
+<p>Spare time project.
-Spare time project.
-Migrates policies from Cisco's Firepower Management Center to Palo Alto's Panorama Management Center.
+<p>Migrates policies from Cisco's Firepower Management Center to Palo Alto's Panorama Management Center.
+<p>Works pretty well.
-Works pretty well.
-Used in production at my job, migrated thousands of firewall policies with very little intervention needed after the migration process.
+<p>Used in production at my job, migrated thousands of firewall policies with very little intervention needed after the migration process.

 ## Introduction
 Pioneer is a coding project that I started in my spare time.
 During my experience as a network engineer